Application | GRE, IELTS or TOEFL | Graduate Degree Programs | Funding

 Does the Department admit its own S.B. students to the graduate program?

 We require that all incoming graduates take four core classes regardless of prior coursework.
-If your background is not in Chemical Engineering, please keep in mind that you will need to pass these core requirements and that this may be very difficult without experience as an undergraduate in Chemical Engineering.
 In the past, our faculty has admitted students from other disciplines with an educational background that we believe has prepared the student for our graduate core classes.

-Is there any way to pursue part-time non-degree study at MIT?
+Is there any way to pursue part-time study at MIT?

 All graduate students in good academic standing are fully supported for the duration of their graduate program.